junxit/us-congress-bills-114/metadata.md

 - 2015-10-06 — Introduced in Senate
 - 2015-10-06 — Read twice and referred to the Committee on Small Business and Entrepreneurship.
+- 2015-10-07 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2015-12-03 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2015-12-03 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Vitter with an amendment in the nature of a substitute.
+Without written report.
+- 2015-12-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 310.